-If you have a friend or family member with borderline personality disorder, you know the stress of this difficult problem.
+If you have a friend or family member with borderline personality disorder (BPD), you know the stress of this difficult problem.
 And you may be at a loss for how you can respond helpfully.

-Borderline personality disorder (BPD) involves emotional instability, interpersonal difficulties and impulsive, often self-destructive, behaviors.
+Borderline personality disorder (BPD) involves emotional instability, interpersonal difficulties, and impulsive, often self-destructive, behaviours.
 People with BPD experience intense emotions and often distrust themselves and others, making relationships difficult for all involved.

 1. Learn about BPD.

-The first step for family, friends and other support people who want to offer meaningful help is to learn about BPD.
-It is more likely you will respond to difficult behaviors in a helpful manner when the underlying cause for the behavior is understood.
+The first step for family, friends, and other support people who want to offer meaningful help is to learn about BPD.
+It is more likely you will respond to difficult behaviours in a helpful manner when the underlying cause for the behaviour is understood.

 2. Show confidence and respect.